A Watery Grave: Introduction

 Early Resuscitation Treatments

 The society published instructions for the proposed treatment and provided a box of special equipment.
 Some of the equipment seems reasonable today—wooden pipes to be used for blowing air through the nostrils and into the lungs, and smelling salts.
 But other devices seem strange.
 The most expensive piece of equipment was a bellows with a flexible tube.
 Observation had led physicians to believe that the intestines retained life longer than other parts of the body; in the terminology of the time, they retained their “irritability” (responsiveness).
 Therefore, if the intestines could be stimulated properly, they could revive the rest of the body.
-The bellows were used to drive tobacco smoke, a known irritant, into the intestine through the anus.
+The bellows were used to provide a tobacco smoke enema by driving tobacco smoke, a known irritant, into the intestine through the anus.
 Later, this use of tobacco lapsed, as it became clear that the true mechanism of revival lay in restoring respiration directly.

 Once the Society had proved that its methods worked, they became a standard part of medical practice at the time.
 Today lifeguards, rescue workers, and thousands of concerned citizens are trained each year in modern resuscitation, and medical personnel save hundreds of drowning victims.
-(See the separate exhibit about the American Red Cross and its involvement in training lifeguards and teaching lifesaving.)
+(See the page about the American Red Cross and its involvement in training lifeguards and teaching lifesaving.)
 All this developed from the work begun almost 250 years ago by the Royal Humane Society in London.

 Addeane S. Caelleigh